cosmintianu/BlackJack-in-Arduino/README.md

 - **Loss**:
   - Player loses if they bust (score exceeds 21).
   - Player loses if their hand is lower than the dealer's hand.

----

-Feel free to copy this into your `README.md` file!
-Let me know if you'd like any further refinements or additions.